berkeleygamelab/PictureYourself/README.md

 #### Frameworks / tools used
   - Project uses Sinatra, Angular.js and Ruby
-  - DataMapper.rb is used as an ORM
+  - DataMapper.rb is used as an ORM (not anymore)
   - Kinetic.js is used for the image manipulation functionality